oyvczfo05177/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 In coding, this means that writing clean, readable, and maintainable code is often more valuable than overcomplicated solutions.
 Strive for clarity and conciseness in your programs, as they're easier to debug, enhance, and collaborate on.
 Remember, a complex system built with simplicity in mind scales better and lasts longer."

 "Also, 'Premature optimization is the root of all evil.' - Donald Knuth.
 Focus on getting your code functional first, then optimize where necessary, based on performance metrics.
 Don't let hypothetical performance issues dictate your design choices prematurely."

+# 2024-01-03
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.
+First, identify the most important tasks and focus on them first.
+By prioritizing your work, you can ensure that you are making progress on the right things.

+Second, planning ahead is crucial.
+Before starting a new project or undertaking a large task, take the time to plan out your approach.
+Break the task down into smaller, manageable steps, then allocate time for each step.
+Planning ahead will ensure you have a clear idea of what you need to do and when you want to complete it.
+It will also help to avoid last-minute scrambling and stress.
+ - 来自NLP